android/ndk-samples/native-plasma/README.md

 Native Plasma
 =============
-Native Plasma is an Android sample that render a plasma effect in a Bitmap from C code using [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).
+Native Plasma is an Android sample that renders a plasma effect in a Bitmap from C code using [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).

 Pre-requisites
 --------------